-We encourage contributions by early career and established researchers.
+We suggest authors read this page thoroughly for information relating to the submission and publication of their articles.
 Authors are expected to write an article comprising a literature review and an annotated bibliography of a key theme in the study of nationalism.
 The articles are published in two venues: on the website of the State of Nationalism, where they will be linked to the other articles; and as a stand-alone article in the scholarly journal Studies on National Movements.
 All submissions undergo a rigorous, double-blind review process prior to publication.
-If you are interested in publishing with us, please contact Dr. Eric Taylor Woods at E.T.Woods@uel.ac.uk or Dr. Robert Schertzer at email@example.com.
+If you are interested in publishing with us, please contact Mr Stefan Poland at firstname.lastname@example.org

 All publications included in the bibliography should be annotated.
 Annotations should include a brief summary of the publication and may also indicate strengths and/or weaknesses and/or why it may be of special academic interest.
 In cases where an author has published more than one version of a work, the annotation will merely briefly direct the reader to the original annotation.
 Maximum length of the annotations will be 300 words, with most annotations expected to be much shorter than the maximum.

 The bibliographies will be assembled by tracking references in print publications and electronic databases, including: Google Scholar, Jstor, Social Science Abstracts and International Bibliography of the Social Sciences (IBSS).
 Contributors will also be encouraged to verify their findings by contacting key authors that emerge from their research.

 The State of Nationalism is focused on nationalism.
 However, the meaning of nationalism is contested and continuously changing.
 As a result, it is not possible to operationalise a pre-determined definition of nationalism across the various articles included in the State of Nationalism.
 To account for this, the contributors are urged to include in their articles an explanation of how nationalism tends to be defined in that area of research, and also to note instances where it is especially contested.
 In other words, the task for the contributors is to identify and synthesise the definition that arises from the research, rather than impose a pre-determined definition.
 Contributors should take a similar approach when defining other related concepts, such as empire, ethnicity, nation, national identity, race, religion, state etc.